Last updated: January 8, 2023

 Children enjoyed the Common, too, wading in the Frog Pond in summer, and skating and sledding in the winter.
 Gradually recreational activities began to dominate the Common.
 The changes in land use mirrored changes in landscape design.
 The first wide, tree-lined mall added along Tremont Street in 1722 is one reflection of these changes.
 As the city grew, livestock grazing was further and further restricted, with cows forbidden altogether in 1830 and pasture fences removed in 1836.

-In the 19th century as the Urban Parks Movement gained momentum, the Common began to acquire monuments, fountains, and artwork.
-Erected in 1897, the most famous of these memorials honors Colonel Robert Gould Shaw and the 54th Massachusetts Infantry, a celebrated regiment of free African American soldiers who fought in the Civil War.
+In the 1800s as the Urban Parks Movement gained momentum, the Common began to acquire monuments, fountains, and artwork.
+Erected in 1897, the most famous of these memorials honors Colonel Robert Gould Shaw and the 54th Massachusetts Infantry, a celebrated regiment of free Black soldiers who fought in the American Civil War.
 Distinguished sculptor Augustus St. Gaudens was the designer and McKim, Mead, and White were the architects of the memorial.
 The 50-acre Common today is remarkably intact, due to the continued vigilance of local citizens.
 In the 1890s, a proposal to build a trolley line across the Common caused great public opposition that forced the examination of other transportation options, and in 1895, Boston installed the first subway in the United States.
 The first subway station, the Tremont Street Subway, still exists today bordering the Common along Tremont Street.

 Since its inception, activities held on the Common stretched beyond relaxation and recreation to include public assembly.
-George Washington, John Adams, and General Lafayette celebrated our nation’s independence in this space.
-In the 19th century, abolitionists strove to abolish slavery and the United States Army recruited soldiers to fight in the Civil War.
+George Washington, John Adams, and General Lafayette celebrated our nation's independence in this space.
+In the 1800s, abolitionists strove to abolish slavery and the United States Army recruited soldiers to fight in the Civil War.
 During the fight for the 19th Amendment, women suffragists drew crowds at open-air meetings and rallies.
-In the 20th century, Charles Lindbergh spoke to crowds on the Common about the future of commercial aviation.
+In the 1900s, Charles Lindbergh spoke to crowds on the Common about the future of commercial aviation.
 Anti-Vietnam and Civil Rights rallies, including one led by Martin Luther King Jr., took place on the Common.
 Today, Bostonians still gather on the Common to protest grievances and promote new ideas.